Toni Jo Henry: Biography

-Henry was born Annie Beatrice McQuiston in Shreveport, Louisiana on January 3, 1916, the third of five children.
+Henry was born Annie Beatrice McQuiston in Shreveport, Louisiana, on January 3, 1916, the third of five children.
 She lived with her grandmother for a while, while her mother was ill.
-Her mother died of tuberculosis when Henry was six years of age.
+Her mother died of tuberculosis when Henry was six years old.
 After her mother died she lived with her father and stepmother, although always wanted to return to living with her grandmother.

 Henry worked part-time in a macaroni factory at thirteen but was sacked when the manager found out there was tuberculosis in her family.
-After her father gave her a beating for losing her job, she left home and became a street hustler and prostitute, changing her name to Toni Jo Hood.
+After her father beat her for losing her job, she left home and became a street hustler and prostitute, changing her name to Toni Jo Hood.
 She later worked in a brothel in Shreveport's red-light district.
 Henry was addicted to cocaine at this time and also plied her trade in other parts of Louisiana and South Texas.

 In 1939, she met Claude Henry, one of her customers, in Austin, Texas.
 A down-on-his-luck prize fighter, Cowboy, as he was known, fell in love with the young woman.
 Married on November 25, 1939, the couple honeymooned in southern California.

 Upon returning from California, Claude Henry was arrested for the murder of a former San Antonio police officer, Arthur Sinclair, prior to their marriage.
 He was found guilty in January 1940 and sentenced to fifty years in the Texas State Penitentiary at Huntsville.